 Overall, 1 percent of women and 3 percent of men reported having had an STI in the 12 months preceding the survey (Table 12.21).
 The percentage who reported having either an STI or one of the two STI symptoms is slightly higher: 5 percent of both women and men.
-Never-married women and men reported higher levels than the national average.
-Eight percent of never-married women and 7 percent of never-married men report having had an STI or symptom.
+Never-married women and men re-

 Table 12.21 Self-reporting of sexually transmitted infection (STI) and STI symptoms